apiwo/core-sys/README.md

 # core-sys

+**files provided are my configs and ***MOST LIKELY** need to be tweaked**

 Welcome to core-sys.
 This repository contains custom, highly optimized Linux system packages and scripts.
 The flagship component of this repository is **core-init**, a lightweight, bash-driven init system designed to completely replace complex, monolithic init systems (like systemd) with explicit, transparent, and user-controlled shell scripting.

-By taking absolute ownership of PID 1, core-init allows advanced users to strip their boot process down to the bare minimum, reducing overhead and providing an absolute understanding of exactly what services are running on their system.

 ---